 6. Stowe, Vermont

 Stowe, Vermont might be one of the only places on our list that’s actually most wonderful to visit in the fall or winter.
-September and October bring gorgeous fall colors – reds, oranges, and yellows – to the surrounded forests and hilles, while the winter brings skiiers from around the country to hit the slopes in Stowe.
+September and October bring gorgeous fall colors – reds, oranges, and yellows – to the surrounding forests and hills, while the winter brings snow and some of the best slopes for skiing on the East Coast.
 Verdant forests and outdoor activities like hiking greet tourists in the spring and summer.
 If you’re looking for a truly varied year-round east coast destination, Stowe is the perfect place for you.

 For a closer look, read what Amy of Two Drifters has to say about Stowe, Vermont as a perfect romantic weekend getaway!